Jyotijoshi2209/e-Commerce/README.md

 # e-Commerce
-This is a modern e-commerce web application .The project showcases a fully functional online store built with modern web development technologies.
+This is a modern e-commerce web application hosted at https://jyotijoshi-ecommerce.netlify.app/.
+The project showcases a fully functional online store built with modern web development technologies.

 Features:
 User-Friendly Interface: A responsive and intuitive UI for seamless navigation across devices.
 Product Listing: Displays a catalog of products with detailed descriptions and images.